google/highwayhash/README.md

 cost.
 This enables a 2-3x speedup versus SipTreeHash, especially for smaller inputs.

-For older CPUs, we also provide an SSE4.1 version (about 95% as fast) and portable fall-back (about 10% as fast).
+For older CPUs, we also provide an SSE4.1 version (about 95% as fast) and a portable fall-back (about 10% as fast).

 ## Performance measurements